 - Camping stove

-- Box with a pan and pot, stainless steel plates, bowl, cups, bamboo utensils, cookware, spices, olive oil etc.
+- Box with a pan and pot, stainless steel plates, or enamel dishware, steel bowls, cups, bamboo utensils, cookware, spices, olive oil etc.

 - Shee Wee and an old detergent bottle for urine collection during desperate times